 These veterans answered the call when Americans needed them the most.
 Now it is our turn to serve them.

-In this three credit hour CLE, law students from the Mizzou Law School Veterans Clinic, directed and supervised by attorneys Brent Filbert and Angela Drake, will discuss the following legal issues:
+In this two credit hour CLE, law students from the Mizzou Law School Veterans Clinic, directed and supervised by attorneys Brent Filbert and Angela Drake, will discuss the following legal issues:

 Hour 1 – Veterans Benefits Overview:

 After leaving military service, many veterans are entitled to compensation benefits for injuries incurred or aggravated in service.
 This segment of the program will discuss the elements needed to secure disability benefits and the key VA forms which must be completed.
 We will discuss the applicable statutes in Title 38 of the United States Code and the related regulations.
 Special emphasis will be provided on the most expedient manner in which to make a proper record early in the process, so that the veteran can avoid the long delay currently existing in the VA disability appeals system.
 This hour will be devoted to orientating attorneys to this area of the law generally, encouraging future accreditation by the VA.

 Every service member receives a characterization of service at the time they are discharged from active duty.
 This “character of discharge” designation is very important for military and VA benefits and for future employment.
 Unfavorable discharges are often stigmatizing.
 This hour will explain the system for discharge upgrades including the proper application forms to use with Discharge Review Boards and the Boards of Correction for Military Records.
 We will discuss the proper way in which to write the most effective discharge upgrade package.